rabbitmq/rabbitmq-server/deps/rabbitmq_consistent_hash_exchange/README.md

 ### Code Example in Python

-This version of the example uses [Pika](https://pika.readthedocs.io/en/stable/), the most widely used Ruby client for RabbitMQ:
+This version of the example uses [Pika](https://pika.readthedocs.io/en/stable/), the most widely used Python client for RabbitMQ:

 ``` python
 #!/usr/bin/env python